A future of driverless cars

 The only occasions when people will still be driving will be for joy rides, old classics shows and racing as an entertainment spectacle.
 I am willing to believe that this, as a concept, is one of the greatest hurdles driverless cars will have to overcome to become a success.
 Humans have proven to be very attached to their cars and the power that driving can give a person is addictive.
 But then, like any addiction, it is possible to slowly get off it and we can almost be certain that both the free market and government policy will be pushing us towards these new vehicles as the next big step in development and growth of a country.
 Maybe being in the driving seat will be a fashion that will dwindle into irrelevance.

 Of course with the arrival of autonomous vehicles, comes a huge change in the way we interact with the world.
 Coming back to that initial thought experiment, we will no longer need to interact with where we are going.
 We will no longer need to understand what is involved in getting from point A on a map to point B. Information such as ‘The Knowledge’ that London black cabbies have to learn will just no longer be necessary.
 To any of us.
 Forget needing to know how to travel from London to York or Lands’ End to Snowdon.
 You won’t even need to know how to get from your house to the local police station and so you won’t know it.
 The potential result is simple.
-On mass or individually, we will know less and less about where things are in our country, our county… maybe even our local area.
+On mass or individually, we will know less and less about where things are in our country and maybe even our local area.
 No one will need directions.
 No one will need their own mental map.

 This might sound silly, but I remember going to school.
-We travelled on the same bus, along the same stretch of road for 20 minutes, twice a day, for 5 years.
+We travelled on the same bus, along the same stretch of road for 20 minutes, twice a day, 5 time a week, for 5 years.
 At the end of that time I doubt whether most or any of the 50 students on that bus could direct anyone else along that route.
 I know I couldn’t.
 I tried.
 No one on that bus was stupid.
 Yes we were all young and yes at that age we probably didn’t need to know, but then that’s just the point.
 There are kids all over the world who, from a very young age have to travel miles to get water or go to school.
 They each need to know the route.
 They have to pay attention and engage with their locality.
 We did not.
 Every single young person on that bus was engaged 90% of the time in a conversation, a game or in a phone.
 They never needed to pay attention.
 They never learnt anything about what was outside the bubble of that bus.
 Even when looking out the window.

 On several occasions in recent years I have been trying to find somewhere and have stopped and asked local people for directions.
 A majority of the time, particularly in cities, they have turned to their phone for the information.
 Similarly, ask any person in a delivery van for directions and they will often say they’re just following the satnav.
 And this makes total sense.
 It’s a fantastic resource that is there in your pocket or on your dashboard.
 It allows you to think about other things instead working out how to get between places.
 It’s just that driverless cars will accentuate this for everyone and without giving them an alternative.
 Now, not only will humans not need to know the directions, they won’t even need to look at the road.